python/cpython/Doc/library/urllib.rst

       filehandle = urllib.urlopen(some_url, proxies=None)
       filehandle = urllib.urlopen(some_url)

-   Proxies which require authentication for use are not currently supported; this is considered an implementation limitation.
+   Proxies which require authentication for use are not currently supported;
+   this is considered an implementation limitation.

+   The *context* parameter may be set to a :class:`ssl.SSLContext` instance to configure the SSL settings that are used if :func:`urlopen` makes a HTTPS connection.

    .. versionchanged:: 2.3
       Added the *proxies* support.